OzanBC/ozan/docs/info.md

 Explain how your project works

+There is a simple counter build with FlipFlops whuch is triggered by a pushbutton and then the number displayed on a 7 segment display

 ## How to test

 Explain how to use your project

+push the button and see if it counts right

 ## External hardware

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any

+a pushbutton and a 7 segment display is needed the pushbutton might be debounced by a condensator